This article describes how to create an entity list from open-ended text data:

 Method

-Step 1 - create an entity list
+Step 1 - Create an entity list

-- In the object inspector, under Inputs > DATA SOURCE > Text variable select the text variable you want to automatically code into an entity list.
+, under Data > Text variable, select the text variable you want to automatically code into an entity list.

-NOTE: The variables created from this using SAVE VARIABLE(S) > Categories may become invalid and need to be deleted and recreated if the output has changed, either due to the input text variable being modified or the input settings modified.
+NOTE: The variables created from this using Save Variable(s) > Categories may become invalid and need to be deleted and recreated if the output has changed, either due to the input text variable being modified or the input settings modified.

-Step 2 - calculate sentiment
+Step 2 - Calculate sentiment

-Step 3 - compare sentiment by entities
+Step 3 - Compare sentiment by entities

 - Create a crosstab by dragging the entity list categories variable from Step 1 above onto a Page.